 Instruments

-Stocks, Index CFDs, ETF CFDs, Investment Trusts, Forex, and Commodities.
+Stocks, Stock CFDs, Index CFDs, ETF CFDs, Forex, and Commodities.

-eToro, often regarded as the best trading platform in the UK, is a multi-asset platform that offers both investing in stocks and cryptoassets, as well as trading CFDs.
+eToro is a multi-asset trading platform that offers both investing in stocks and cryptoassets, as well as trading CFDs.
 With eToro, UK traders have real-time access to thousands of stocks, ETFs, indices, commodities, forex, cryptocurrencies, and NFTs from top exchanges worldwide.
-Catering to both beginners and expert traders, eToro provides an impressive range of fundamental and technical analysis tools, including market news, economic data, social media and news sentiment trends, and advanced charting tools.
-ProCharts, a professional-grade technical analysis tool available on this top UK trading platform, allows users to compare charts from different financial instruments and time frames. eToro also offers risk management tools, such as Stop Loss, Take Profit, and Trailing Stop Loss, to help you better manage your positions and protect your investments.
+Catering to beginners and expert traders, eToro provides an impressive range of fundamental and technical analysis tools, including market news, economic data, social media trends, news sentiment trends, and advanced charting tools.
+ProCharts, a professional-grade technical analysis tool available on eToro, allows users to compare charts from different financial instruments and time frames. eToro also offers risk management tools, such as Stop Loss, Take Profit, and Trailing Stop Loss, to help you better manage your positions and protect your investments.
+Stop Loss and Take Profit are not guaranteed.

 For customers who prefer ready-made investment portfolios, eToro has over 40 fully allocated, balanced investment portfolios, focusing on market segments you can understand and relate to.
 Some of the portfolios include MetaverseLife, BigTech, GoldWorldWide, Vaccine-Med, BitcoinWorldWide, Diabetes-Med, Driverless, and GigEconomy.
 These portfolios are a grouping of several assets, such as stocks, cryptocurrencies, ETFs, and even people, bundled together based on a predetermined theme or strategy. eToro also offers Copy Trading, a unique feature that allows everyday investors to copy the trades or investments of top-performing traders on the eToro platform.
-Anyone can copy trades on eToro, and likewise, anyone can give others access to copy their trades.
+Anyone can copy trades on eToro; likewise, anyone can give others access to copy their trades.
 If you are an expert trader approved to participate in eToro’s Popular Investor Program, where others copy your trades, you will be eligible to receive monthly earnings.

 It is entirely free to open an account with eToro, and all registered users receive a US$100,000 demo account for free, which you can use to practise trading until you become confident.
 Trading on eToro occurs in USD, so a currency conversion fee will apply if you deposit or withdraw in a currency other than USD.
-Withdrawals incur a fee of US$5 (£4), and the minimum withdrawal amount is US$50 (£40).
-For UK customers, eToro offers an eToro Money app which allows you to convert your GBP to USD free of charge, thereby reducing your foreign exchange costs. eToro does not offer an ISA or SIPP.
+Withdrawals incur a fee of US$5 (£4), and the minimum withdrawal amount is US$30 (£24).
+For UK customers, eToro offers an eToro Money app that allows you to convert your GBP to USD free of charge, thereby reducing your foreign exchange costs. eToro does not offer an ISA or SIPP.

 Please note: Your capital is at risk.
 80 - 90% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money.
-Additionally, cryptoassets are highly volatile and unregulated in the UK.
-No consumer protection.
+Additionally, cryptoassets are high-risk investments, and you should not expect to be protected if something goes wrong.
 Tax on profits may apply.
 Copy Trading does not amount to investment advice.
 Other fees apply.
 For more information, visit eToro.

 go to site